Students wishing to apply for the Certificate of Sponsorship from the College must have:

 Switching from a Tier 4 visa to a Tier 5 visa

 If you plan to switch from a Tier 4 visa to a Tier 5 GAE visa, please notify the College at least twelve weeks before your current visa expires.
-You will not be able to enrol or start your pre-registration period until your visa application has been approved and you have notified the College and provided evidence of such.
+You will not be able to enrol or start your pre-registration period until your visa application has been approved and you have notified the College.
 If you are already enrolled on the Scheme for Registration when your visa expires, you will not be able to continue until you have a current visa.

 This is because: